 - Monitor the academic progress of Pupil Premium children

-The Pupil Premium lead (Deputy Headteacher) provides a range of support that includes:
+The Pupil Premium lead (Head of School) provides a range of support that includes:

 Continuation of Pupil Premium Lead to work with children and to raise parental engagement